Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 * **Restricting access**.
 You restrict access to partitioned records by [user or role](/servicemanager-config/assets/manage-partitions#managing-access-to-partitions).

 * **Partitioning is not backwards compatible**.
-This means that tt only applies to requests logged after the partitions were created, as the Partition ID is assigned during request creation.
+This means that it only applies to requests logged after a partitions is created, as the Partition ID is assigned during request creation.

 <!-- JE: This is CM's original bullet for above.
 Leaving it here for now incase I've got something in the wording wrong in my rewrite.
 ** When partitions are used for some assets, other assets can co-exist outside of partitions.
 These are recorded as *Un-partitioned Assets*.
 The *Un-partitioned Assets* allocation is only visible once you have enabled partitions.